monty5811/apostello/docs/deploy_docker.rst

 .. code-block:: bash

     . venv/bin/activate
-    git pull orgin {version}
-    apostello config # only if new config options apostello stop
-    apostello build
-    apostello start
-    apostello migrate # only if database schema has changed
+    cd apostello # we must run commands in the folder we installed apostello apostello upgrade